 Yes, nothing is perfect.
 Even the fastest-growing and buzz-causing programmatic direct has some drawbacks.

-Surely, programmatic direct sounds like a great option to maximize yield from digital inventory while maintaining the security.
+Surely, programmatic direct sounds like a great option to maximize yield from digital inventory while maintaining security.
 However, a publisher cannot sell all the ad spaces using this method.

 How To Get Started With Programmatic Direct?

-Using Google Ad Manager, programmatic direct deal can be carried out with a few clicks.
-In simple way, the publisher starts a programmatic direct deal and the buyer can accept the terms.
+Using Google Ad Manager, a programmatic direct deal can be carried out with a few clicks.
+In a simple way, the publisher starts a programmatic direct deal and the buyer can accept the terms.

 Here’s is how a publisher can set up programmatic direct: